Ask Chef Dennis

 Hearty Beef Barley Soup Recipe

-Nothing says comfort food like a bowl of Beef Barley Soup.
-This old-fashioned beef barley soup is loaded with tender chunks of beef, wholesome barley, and a mirepoix of vegetables, making it perfect for those chilly days when your body craves a warm and comforting hearty meal.
+Nothing says comfort food like a bowl of Homemade Beef Barley Soup.
+Our old-fashioned beef barley soup is loaded with tender chunks of beef, wholesome barley, and a mirepoix of vegetables, making it perfect for those chilly days when your body craves a warm and comforting hearty meal.

 Beef barley soup in white bowl.

-My beef barley soup recipe is not only delicious and satisfying, but it’s also a great way to get more whole grains and vegetables into your diet.
+My beef barley soup recipe is delicious, satisfying, and a great way to get more whole grains and hearty vegetables into your diet.
+This delicious soup is a full meal on its own, but you can also serve it with a salad, garlic bread, or a big slice of warm, crusty bread.

 Beef barley soup in white bowl.

-This hearty soup has a beef stew consistency, but you can always add more beef broth if you want it to have a thinner consistency.
+This hearty soup has the consistency of beef stew, but you can always add more beef broth if you want your beef barley soup to have a thinner consistency.

 ingredients to make recipe.